kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.1.8 =
+* Fixes conflict with Subpages Expanded plugin where sidebar selections under the appearance > widgets screen was broken

 = 3.1.7 =
 * Updates quick edit interface.
 * Adds filters for "Sticky" text indicator in post rows.